ufjschool/ob-s14/drafts/final/sexualhealth + energy.md

-[will have a headline by tonight + am still adding to word count]
+[will have a headline by thursday morning + am still adding to word count]

 Here's a fun fact: Florida state law does not require sexual health education to be [medically accurate](https://www.guttmacher.org/statecenter/spibs/spib_SE.pdf).